I remember the smells, of course. The popcorn, the sweet spun candy, the sour manure, the excitement.

 I remember the big red and yellow program, too.
 Although I might have that confused with something else.
 My Dad would buy a program for any event held in a civic center or auditorium.

-After the kids (and the wife) watched The Greatest Showman almost non-stop for a week, we decided to surprise the girls with tickets to the Big Apple Circus.
-Like Disney on Ice or the Globetrotters, if you don’t take your children to the circus at least once, I’m pretty sure they revoke your parenting license.
+Like many decisions in my life, this one was driven by musicals (and my wife).
+After they watched The Greatest Showman almost non-stop for the last week, we decided to surprise the girls with a trip to the Big Apple Circus.
+Because, like Disney on Ice or the Globetrotters, if you don’t take your children to the circus at least once, they revoke your parenting license.

 I’ll admit I was a bit hesitant.
 Maybe ‘Water for Elephants’ ruined the circus for me.
 Maybe I read one too many sinister Ray Bradbury stories.
 Or maybe the circus just felt like talking on a rotary phone, a bit old-fashioned, a bit past its time.

-Despite being assured (by the website) of a thrilling, death-defying, remarkable, astounding re-launched show (Big Apple, like Barnum & Bailey went bankrupt a few years ago), I remained skeptical.
-Maybe it was just too many fly-by-night carnie operations that strand kids on a Ferris Wheel, I was expecting something rag-tag, tarnished, down at the heels.
+Despite being assured (by the website) of a thrilling, death-defying, remarkable, astounding re-launched show (they went bankrupt a few years ago), I remained skeptical.
+Colored by those stories and too many fly-by-night carnie operations that strand kids on a Ferris Wheel, I was expecting something rag-tag, tarnished, down at the heels.
 Maybe there would be an occasional spark, but a show mostly on it’s last legs for a last generation.

-By the time we made it to the temporary box office, Ally was almost vibrating with excitement.
+Thanks to that pesky ability to read, Cecilia figured it out as we were parking.
+By the time we made it to the box office, Ally was almost vibrating with excitement.
 She may have been under the assumption that Hugh Jackman and Zac Efron worked at every circus.

 I’m not sure who enjoyed the show more, mother or daughters.
 Michelle is now almost as enthralled with circus life as she is with Broadway diva life.

-The girls favorite acts were the trapeze (trapaneze to Ally), the dog tricks (all rescue dogs) and the Wallenda’s tight rope walking finale, but all the acts from juggling, tumbling, horses or roller skating kept their interest.
+The girls favorite acts were the trapeze (trapaneze to Ally), the dog tricks (all rescue dogs) and the Wallenda’s tight rope walking.

-After the show, many of the performers were available for pictures or quick conversations as people exited.
+After the show, many of the performers were available for pictures.